Wikipedia describes the modern transformation from tip to 'sanitary landfill':

 The circular economy may reduce waste to landfill as material flows are of two types, biological nutrients and technical nutrients.

-In contrast to a traditional linear economy (of make, use, dispose) a circular economy aims to keep resources in use for as long as possible (make, use, reuse, recycle)
+In contrast to a traditional linear economy (of make -> use -> dispose) a circular economy aims to keep resources in use for as long as possible (make, use, reuse, upcycle and re-make)

 Brief video from NZ Ministry for the Environment